 - 4 hand samples for plain light and polished section mineral petrology

 The property is underlain by biotite-hornblende orthogneiss, a quartz monzodiorite in composition, and locally feldspar porphyroblastic; a more leucocratic orthogneiss of monzo-granite composition occurs locally.
 Intrusive age is thought to be Early Cretaceous, based on geological mapping and research, including age dating, at the nearby Ashdown mine in the Pine Forest Range by the Nevada Bureau of Mines and.
 The orthogneiss forms the northeastern extension of the Early Cretaceous Antelope shear zone, as shown on published maps of the Ashdown mine area located 12 kilometres to the southwest.
 Structural grain is generally steep northwest-dipping.

-The Junction property follows a 6 kilometre long northeasterly trend of more than 20 individual surface occurrences of polymetallic copper-silver-gold mineralization at Junction, in two separate, subparallel zones within a northeast trend approximately six kilometres long.
-Mineralization is hosted in feldspar pegmatite dykes, with gold-bearing quartz veins inferred to be younger in age occurring locally at Denio Summit at the western end of the trend.
+The Junction property follows a 6 kilometre long northeasterly trend of more than 20 individual surface occurrences of polymetallic copper-silver-gold pegmatite dykes and associated quartz veins.
+Polymetallic mineralization is hosted in feldspar pegmatite dykes, with gold-bearing quartz veins inferred to be younger in age occurring locally at Denio Summit at the western end of the trend.
 Most occurrences of mineralized dykes and veins dip steeply to the northwest, concordant to the structural grain in orthogneiss, although there are discordant, cross-cutting relationships locally.